 - Requests for name display changes on Centrex telephone service must be submitted to Cindy Cullen (email@example.com) at Central Services, Telecommunications Branch.
 Pending approval, the Telecommunications Branch will provide written authorization to SaskTel to make the name display change.

 - Requests for name display changes on IBC telephone service must be submitted to the designated Telephone Coordinator/IBC Administrator for the requesting organization.
 Pending approval, the Telephone Coordinator/IBC Administrator will make the name display change.

 Are you trying to organize a meeting, but having a hard time getting everyone together at one location?
 Teleconferencing is a great way to allow everyone to participate, even if they can’t all meet in one location.
-Most organizations not subscribing to IBC telephone service commonly choose SaskTel Teleconferencing Services for their teleconference needs.
-To start teleconferencing services, please contact your Telephone Coordinator.
+For organizations that subscribe to IBC telephone service, teleconferencing is included at no additional charge with the Standard IBC Service package.
+For organizations not subscribing to IBC telephone service they commonly choose SaskTel Teleconferencing Services for their teleconference needs.
+For information about or to subscribe to a SaskTel teleconferencing service, please contact your Telephone Coordinator.

-SaskTel offers four levels of teleconference services: on demand, unattended, attended and events call.
-Each moderator is billed a flat per-minute rate that includes all applicable toll-free and long distance charges within Canada and the United States.
-All four levels include a toll-free line for participants to dial.
+SaskTel offers four levels of teleconference services: On Demand, GlobalMeet 125, Attended and Events Call.
+Each moderator is billed a flat per-minute rate, per line with the exception of GlobalMeet 125 which is billed a flat monthly rate per line.
+All four levels include a toll-free line for participants to dial and include all applicable toll-free and long distance charges within Canada and the United States.

 If you need to arrange the installation of an incoming toll-free number, please contact your Telephone Coordinator.